MohsinAejazRahman/Libft/README.md

 > 🔍 **Note:**
 This document is **not a tutorial** and does **not explain how to implement code** for each function.
 Instead, it provides a high-level overview and theory to help you understand the core features of the C language.
 To write your own implementation, refer to the documentation within each individual `.c` file in the `srcs/` directory.
 There you will find documentation on the specific function.

+Although this isn't a tutorial, I’ve written this `README` specifically with **libft** in mind.
+I've made an effort to stay within the scope of what’s required for the project, so that the explanations remain relevant and concise.
+If you're looking for deeper understanding or broader C concepts, feel free to explore my other projects where I cover topics in more detail.

 ---
 # 📑 Table of Contents